tpo/little_shell_scripts/README.md

 usage: brightness [--show|percent]

-    set or show panel brightness on intel chips in percent (default ist 60%)
+    set or show panel brightness on intel chips in percent (default is 60%)

 ### bromium